STScI-MIRI/miricoord/README.md

 Python:

 Python code is developed for a python 3.7 environment.
-If installing via a git clone command make sure to install this in your conda environment by using:
+Clone this git repository to your local machine, and then install for your active conda environment by using:

 python setup.py install

 or

 python setup.py develop

+Using the 'install' option will copy the code over into your python library for the environment, while the 'develop' option will use the cloned code directory as the source.
+The 'develop' method is thus potentially easier to maintain if you might be updating or contributing to miricoord frequently.

 Note that some functions rely upon having the pysiaf (https://github.com/spacetelescope/pysiaf) and JWST pipeline (https://github.com/spacetelescope/jwst) modules installed as well.